A-Ionascu/ONT-RUR-16S/README.md

 The package was developed for Linux Ubuntu/Debian environments.
 Please run the dependencies.sh script before the first use of the main script.
 As troubleshooting, try reinstall the dependencies (_ncbi-blast+_, _seqkit_, _NanoPlot_, _R_ and _tibble_, _stringr_ _R_ packages).
 For additional troubleshooting contact us as _Issue_ to this repository.

-Please cite our work using:
+Please cite our work using: Ionascu,  A.; Constantin,  N.-D. Rescuing the "Unclassified": An Automated Pipeline for Maximizing Sequence Yield in Multiplexed Nanopore 16S rRNA Sequencing.
+Preprints 2026, 2026032250. https://doi.org/10.20944/preprints202603.2250.v1